Barclays bank caps in-branch cash deposits for personal banking customers

 What are Barclays’ new cash deposit rules?

-Barclays’ new cash deposit limit will mean no one will be able to pay more than £20,000 per year into their personal accounts using a bank branch.
-This rule will include children’s savings accounts and joint accounts, but does not apply to business accounts.
+Barclays’ new cash deposit limit means no one is able to pay more than £20,000 a year into their personal accounts using a bank branch.
+This rule includes children’s savings accounts and joint accounts, but does not apply to business accounts.

-Coming in from 1 July 2024, the limit will refresh every year in January.
-It means the £20,000 cap will initially apply to a six-month period from this summer until January 2025.
+The cap came into force on 1 July 2024, and will refresh every year in January.
+It means the £20,000 cap initially applies for a six-month period (until January 2025).

 The new rules apply to deposits handed in over the counter, or through a self-service device, with each cash deposit counting towards the annual total.
-If you have a joint account with one other person, it means you will only physically be able to put in a maximum of £10,000 each.
-Online transactions and cheque deposits are set to be unaffected by the change.
+If you have a joint account with one other person, it means you are now only able to physically put in a maximum of £10,000 each.
+Online transactions and cheque deposits are unaffected by the change.

-Why is Barclays introducing the cash deposit limit?
+Why has Barclays introduced a cash deposit limit?

-Explaining the rationale for the changes, a Barclays spokesperson said they would help the bank to ensure its in-branch services are not being used for nefarious activities.
-For example, the new rules will make it harder for money laundering schemes to operate.
+Explaining the rationale for the changes when the cap was announced in April, a Barclays spokesperson said they would help the bank to ensure its in-branch services are not being used for nefarious activities.
+For example, the new rules theoretically make it harder for money laundering to take place.

 The spokesperson said: “We take financial crime and our responsibility to prevent money laundering seriously.
 We have contacted customers to let them know that from July we are making some changes to the amount of cash customers can deposit into their Barclays accounts.
 We have set the limit at an amount that will allow us to better identify suspicious activity, while still ensuring our customers have access to cash.”